Functional time series prediction under partial observation of the future curve: Functional Models for Prediction

 \subsection{Multivariate technique of predicting FAR($p$) process}

-There are existing methods for prediction of functional time series.
-Among them, Aue et al.\ (2015) proposed a dimension-reduction method for prediction of stationary functional time series which can be easily implemented and provides competitive prediction results.
+There are multiple existing methods for the prediction of functional time series.
+In Aue et al.\ (2015), a dimension-reduction method for prediction of stationary functional time series is proposed which is demonstrated to provide competitive prediction results.
 To determine the order of the FAR model and the dimension of the auxiliary projected eigenspace, the functional final prediction error criterion was proposed.
 The FAR($p$) process is defined by the stochastic recursion